aws-powertools/powertools-lambda-typescript/docs/index.md

         ?
 Do you want to edit the local lambda function now?
 No
         ```

 !!! info "Using Powertools via Lambda Layer?
-Simply add the Powertools utilities you are using as a development dependency."
+Simply add the Powertools utilities you are using as a development dependency"

 ??? question "Want to inspect the contents of the Layer?"
 	Change {region} to your AWS region, e.g. `eu-west-1`